How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Supercritical CO2 Extraction Method

 CO2 is a naturally occurring gas — it's what we exhale when we breathe, the by-product of cellular respiration.
-If this gas escapes into the atmosphere during the extraction process, it won't harm the environment as it's recycled by the plant-life in our ecosystem.
+If this gas escapes into the atmosphere during the extraction process, it won't harm the environment as it's recycled by the plant life in our ecosystem.

 The CO2 extraction method also produces more flavorful and potent whole hemp extracts as it preserves more of the natural compounds found in the hemp plant.
-At this point, manufacturers may also cold-treat or vacuum distill this product for a more refined CBD extract that's free from chlorophyll, plant waxes, and esters.
+At this point, CBD manufacturers may also cold-treat or vacuum distill this product for a more refined CBD extract that's free from chlorophyll, plant waxes, and esters.
 Those who appreciate the depth and effectiveness of such extraction techniques might enjoy using true full spectrum CBD tinctures available on the market, each exemplifying the high standards set by this method.

 The Pros: